Feeling frazzled? Do you find yourself getting up early, working late, and still not getting it all done?

 - Can I do a first-rate job on this task?

 At first outsourcing some tasks may seem too expensive.
 For example, you might think you can’t afford to hire an attorney or an accountant.
-Remember, though, that their specialized training and knowledge allows them to perform their tasks much more quickly than you could.
-Also, using a professional frees you to focus on revenue-producing activities.

 There’s one final step that will reduce busy work (and improve your health).